zchee/neovim-wiki/Contributing.md

 - Squash related commits as much as possible.

 ### Coding style
+Polling in [#104](https://github.com/neovim/neovim/issues/104), we'd like your opinion!

 - Try to match the existing indent style.
-(TODO: specify)

 - Don't abuse the pre-processor.